gryadka/js/README.md

 Testing is done by mocking the network layer and checking consistency invariants during various network fault injections such as message dropping and message reordering.

-Each test scenario uses seed-able randomization so all test's random decisions are determined by its initial value (seed) and user can replay any test and expect the same outcome.
+Each test scenario uses seed-able randomization, so all test's random decisions are determined by its initial value (seed) and the user can replay any test and expect the same outcome.

+### How to run consistency tests:

+Prerequisites: Docker

+1. Clone this repo - `git clone https://github.com/gryadka/js.git gryadka`
+2. `cd gryadka/simulation`
+3. Run tests - `./build-run.sh all void seed14`

 ### Invariants